Selsion/DSPMods/DSPOptimizations/README.md

 	- optimized dyson nodes to not update their colour on tick. should further improve ups for dense spheres
 - v1.1.7
 	- added optimization for ejected sails along with the option to hide them
-- v1.1.6
-	- added a compatibility fix for the black box mod
-	- added factory, swarm, and sphere reset commands
-- v1.1.5
-	- fixed a bug where selecting other saves in the save menu can reset storage multithreading info

 Older version changes may be found [here](https://github.com/Selsion/DSPMods/blob/main/DSPOptimizations/changelog.txt).